Celebrating their 34th year, Irish group Cherish the Ladies bring their "Heart of the Home" tour to the US this St Patrick's Day.

 Throughout February and March 2019, the group will play 22 shows in 16 cities on the "Heart of the Home" tour, taking to the road once more with a remarkable ensemble to celebrate their 34th year.

-We caught up with frontwoman Joanie Madden as the group makes their way across the country.
+We caught up with frontwoman Joanie Madden as the group makes its way across the country.

 Is it special to bring Cherish the Ladies on tour during Women’s History Month as well as Irish American Heritage Month?